-Students with the primary service type of Resource who participate in Open Enrollment is the annual two-week period where students may first apply follow the standard Admissions Department process for Students may choose to apply for another attendance area school, including K-8.
+Students with the primary service type of Resource who participate in open enrollment follow the standard Admissions Department process for School Choice.

-A category of disability including some degree of hearing loss from mild and Vision programs are in single locations that serve the entire District.
-For these students, Students may choose to apply for another attendance area school, including K-8 is only available if the student is receiving itinerant services.
-Students receiving itinerant services would also follow the standard Admissions Department process for Students may choose to apply for another attendance area school, including K-8.
+Deaf/Hard of Hearing and Vision programs are in single locations that serve the entire District.
+For these students, School Choice is only available if the student is receiving itinerant services.
+Students receiving itinerant services would also follow the standard Admissions Department process for School Choice.

-Students with the following primary service types may have modified assignment pathways if they participate in Students may choose to apply for another attendance area school, including K-8, to ensure their IEP needs are met:
+Students with the following primary service types may have modified assignment pathways if they participate in school choice, to ensure their IEP needs are met:

 - Medically Fragile

-If participating in Students may choose to apply for another attendance area school, including K-8, families are responsible for:
+If participating in School Choice, families are responsible for:

 - Reviewing the Regional Assignment Supplement form with your Case Manager